For Asset Managers, The Profit Is In The Relationship

 To Stand Out, Asset Managers Must Invest in Relationships

-With a vast expanse of funds to choose from, financial advisors are really no different than any consumer who has choices.
-In the digital age, consumers have come to expect a more personalized buying experience, especially in the way they communicate with marketers and sellers.
+With a vast expanse of funds to choose from, financial advisors are no different than any consumer who has choices.
+In the digital age, consumers expect a more personalized buying experience, especially in the way they communicate with marketers and sellers.
 Gone are the days when marketers create and force the message onto consumers.
-Digital technology has empowered consumers, and advisors, to dictate through their preferences and expectations which messages they want to receive and when and how they receive them.
+Digital technology has empowered consumers, and advisors, to dictate what, when, and how they receive messages.
 More importantly, they are in complete control of how, when and to whom they will respond.

-At a time of rapid change, innovation and heightened competition, asset managers must invest in ways to better understand the needs of advisors and thoughtfully choose the right channels for interacting with them.
-With the marketing automation technology and data available, asset managers can more easily initiate a dialog, targeting the right advisors and matching relevant content with their interests and channel preferences.
+At a time of rapid change, innovation, and heightened competition, asset managers must invest in ways to better understand the needs of advisors in order to grow the relationship.
+They must thoughtfully choose the right channels for interacting with them.
+With the marketing automation technology and data available, asset managers can more easily initiate a dialog.
+They can target the right advisors and match relevant content with their interests and channel preferences.
 It requires an investment but, because the profit is in the relationship, the ROI can be significant.

-Dan Sondhelm is CEO of Sondhelm Partners, a firm that helps asset managers, mutual funds, ETFs, wealth managers and fintech companies grow through marketing, public relations and sales programs.Here are some related resources that might interest you:
+Dan Sondhelm is CEO of Sondhelm Partners.
+They help asset managers, mutual funds, ETFs, wealth managers, and fintech companies grow through marketing, public relations, and sales programs.Here are some related resources that might interest you:

 From the Blog:Pitchbook Problems?
 3 Ways Technology Can Help